The Donut Command

 Specify center of donut or <exit>: (pick P1)

-As an alternative to picking two points or entering a value for the diameters, you could just hit Return to accept the default value.
+As an alternative to picking two points or entering a value for the diameters, you could just hit to accept the default value.
 Most AutoCAD commands that require user input have default values.
 They always appear in triangular brackets like this <default value>.

 Curiously enough AutoCAD doesn't seem to mind if you make the inside diameter of a donut larger than the outside diameter, try it and see.